foundling/programming-with-python/chapters/first_program.md

     Soft Rock
     Philosophy

+**Gotcha Warning - Indentation**: Indentation is structurally significant in Python.
+Incorrect indentation can cause obvious errors (your program stops running altogether) and not-so-obvious errors (your program runs but does the wrong thing).
+When you indent, my advice is to always type 4 spaces.

+**Gotcha Warning - Tabs**: Avoid tabs because text-editors vary in how they represent tabs (some convert to spaces), but they do not vary in how they represent spaces.
+It is possible to configure many text editors to automatically convert tabs to spaces.

 ## Reflect!

 Congratulations, you just wrote your first Python program!
 This isn't easy, so take a minute and reflect on your success.
 What do you think you did here?
 Try to formulate any questions you might have.

 ## Our First Error: The NameError

 Now that we've done something right, let's do something wrong.
 I am going to take an 'error-first' approach in this guide, as it more closely aligns with what writing code is like in the real world.
-Learning how to make sense of error messages is a very efficient way to learn a programming lanaguage.
+Learning how to make sense of error messages is a very efficient way to learn a programming language.

 Let's add two lines in between `first_name` and `age`: